-- Users that today depend on the use of @copy-to to meet specific deliverable requirements will need to understand how to meet those requirements using whatever @copy-to replacing features their tools provide.
-For many users this will likely involve a more sophisticated use of keys or simply a use of keys where they were not using keys before or the use of <resourceid> elements.
+- Because it will be up to deliverable-producing tools to add new features that satisfy the requirements @copy-to addressed, users will need to upgrade their tools when those tools implement the features they need.
+However, simply moving to DITA 2.x will require upgrading tools so the effect of this need to upgrade should be part of the larger general cost of moving to DITA 2.x. - Users that today depend on the use of @copy-to to meet specific deliverable requirements will need to understand how to meet those requirements using whatever @copy-to replacing features their tools provide.
+For many users this will likely involve the use of <resourceid> elements or a more sophisticated use of keys or simply a use of keys where they were not using keys before.
 For some users it may require the use of key scopes or a more sophisticated use of key scopes (for example, adding key scopes to ensure that appropriately-distinct deliverable artifacts are produced where key scopes where not previously required simply to ensure key uniqueness or to provide use-specific values for keys). - How extensive will migration instructions be, if it is integrated into an overall 1.3 → 2.0 migration publication or white paper?